Lusca885/Text-orion/README.md

                                 end)

                                 AddConnection(Color.InputEnded, function(input)
-                                        if input.UserInputType == Enum.UserInputType.MouseButton1 then
+                                        if input.UserInputType == Enum.UserInputType.MouseButton1 or input.UserInputType == Enum.UserInputType.Touch then
                                                 if ColorInput then
                                                         ColorInput:Disconnect()
                                                 end